Why do people rarely visit Moldova?

 As per the capital, Chisinau may not be the most beautiful capital in Europe, but hanging out in the many wine bars and checking out all the Soviet architecture is definitely fun.

-Moreover, Moldova is pretty close to anywhere in Europe and it is a trip that could be easily combined with Ukraine, another great, offbeat country, or Romania.
+Moreover, Moldova is pretty close to anywhere in Europe and it is a trip that could be easily combined with a trip to Ukraine, another great, offbeat country, or Romania.

 You are definitely going to enjoy it.